GunioRobot/tootsie/README.md

   * `format`: File format.
   * `content_type`: Content type of resultant file.
 Tranz will not be able to guess this at the moment.

+Completion notification provides the following data:

+* `outputs` contains an array of results.
+Each is a hash with the following keys:
+  * `url`: the completed file.
+  * `metadata`: image metadata as a hash.
+These are raw EXIF and IPTC data from ImageMagick.

 Image transcoding jobs
 ----------------------